What can I do if my key is stuck in the lock?

 To help remove the "stuck key" try the following:

-• If the key can be retracted partially but is trapped, using the same t-handle, try to rapidly insert and remove the key, “raking” the pins.
-Occasionally a pin can move inside the core, trapping the key, and this rapid action can reset the pin to correct it.
+• If the key can be retracted partially but is trapped, using the same t-handle, try to rapidly insert and remove the key, otherwise known as “raking” the pins.
+Occasionally a pin can move inside the core, catching the key, and this rapid action can reset the pin to correct it.